 Regulations regarding the procedure for the conduct and control of foreign trade transactions do not apply to transactions made by HTP residents.

 4. Investment according to English Law will be allowed.
 HTP residents are allowed to sign agreements with third parties that are actively implemented in international business.
-For example:

 - Agreement on granting right of first refusal to execute contracts,